 So I decided to commit to the immersion because harassment is a reality in our workplaces today.
 It's a symptom of the very thing I try to help my clients avoid or overcome -- a toxic, unhealthy, unproductive work environment.

-Dealing with these issues and those surrounding them can be approached from a variety of perspectives and from what I know about company culture and human behavior, I'd like to suggest 3 key elements to what I see as the most useful approach.
+Dealing with these issues and those surrounding them can be approached from a variety of perspectives.
+From what I know about company culture and human behavior, I'd like to suggest 3 key elements to what I see as the most useful approach.

 1).
 Take the opportunity to address harassment NOW since it has become part of our country's collective conscious.
 All this reporting has heighten awareness -- don't let that go to waste!

 2).
 Decide to view it from a big picture perspective.
 Anything about employee behavior is related to company's culture and it's relationship to human resources.
 It's probably time to do a culture check.
 Here's a post to get your started, It recommends 6 check points from which to begin.
-So, it's also a great opportunity to conduct a company culture check up and reset initiative.
+So, it's also a great opportunity to conduct a company culture check up and reset initiative where needed.

 3).
-And so, in deciding to deal with it from a company culture perspective -- it must also be seen therefore, as a leadership issue.
+In deciding to deal with it from a company culture perspective -- it must also be seen therefore, as a leadership issue.

-This is absolutely the best time to look at your own leadership values and vision.
+This is absolutely the best time to look at your own leadership values and vision and the variety of ways its being communicated.

 > What vision do you have for the kind of company you create and continue to build?